 Removing a resident from a nursing home may protect him or her from COVID-19 if no household member has already been exposed.
 The likelihood that a nursing home resident will be exposed may

-depend in part on the protocols adopted by the nursing home: whether residents are confined to their rooms (with meals delivered to them instead of served in a common dining room); whether any visitors or other outsiders are admitted for any purpose; whether staff are given proper protective equipment; and whether residents are readmitted after hospital stays or medical appointments where they could have contracted the virus.
+depend in part on the protocols adopted by the nursing home: whether residents are confined to their rooms (with meals delivered to them instead of served in a common dining room); whether any visitors or other outsiders are admitted for any purpose; whether the staff is given proper protective equipment; and whether residents are readmitted after hospital stays or medical appointments where they could have contracted the virus.
 Other factors include whether any staff members “patch together shifts” at two or three facilities, increasing their chances of exposure; whether staff members have paid sick leave and will stay home when ill; and/or whether staff members have health insurance.

 If the resident is taken home, any household member working outside the family home can acquire and transmit the virus.
 Similarly, if the resident was infected in the nursing home but has not yet shown any symptoms, he or she can spread the disease to vulnerable family members at home.